 A party that has, or may have, the ability to control or significantly influence a Contractor, or a party that is, or may be, controlled or significantly influenced by a Contractor.
 "Related parties" include, but are not limited to, agents, managing employees, individuals with an ownership or controlling interest in the Contractor and their immediate families, subcontractors, wholly-owned subsidiaries or suppliers, parent companies, sister companies, holding companies, and other entities controlled or managed by any such entities or individuals.

 A RFP includes all documents, whether attached or incorporated by references that are used by the Administration for soliciting a Proposal under 9 A.A.C.
 22 Article 6 and 9 A.A.C.
 28 Article 6.

 A Contract between the State and MCO, under which the Contractor:

-- Assumes risk for the cost of the services covered under the Contract; and
+1. Assumes risk for the cost of the services covered under the Contract, and

 ROOM AND BOARD (or ROOM)

 The amount paid for food and/or shelter.
-Medicaid funds can be expended for room and board when a person lives in an institutional setting (e.g. NF, ICF).
+Medicaid funds can be expended for room and board when an individual lives in an institutional setting (e.g. NF, ICF).
 Medicaid funds cannot be expended for room and board when a member resides in an Alternative HCBS Setting (e.g. Assisted Living Home, Behavioral Health Residential Facilities) or an apartment like setting that may provide meals.